digitalfox/pydentity/README.md

 - openssl command line

 Just drop the code where you want in a place that your webserver can read.
-You are advised to create a dedicated python virtual environment to install python third party libs, but it's up to you ! the pydentity.wsgi file is setup with a virtual env named "venv" at the root code level.
+You are advised to create a dedicated python virtual environment to install python third party libs, but it's up to you!
+The pydentity.wsgi file is setup with a virtual env named "venv" at the root code level.
 If you don't use virtual env, comment this line, else, adapt it to you virtual env location.
 Install python requirements with this simple line: